-4 Module coordinator Prof. Dr. Nicolai Burzlaff 5 Contents The students deepen their knowledge in special topics of bioorganic and bioinorganic chemistry and nanomedicine that are in the research focus of the involved research groups of the department depending on their own choice perform practical studies and small research projects regarding topics of the preparative, mechanistic or more biological bioorganic and bioinorganic chemistry and nanomedicine in an advanced level 6 Learning objectives and skills The students can characterise and evaluate bioinorganic models manage the preparation of bioorganic compounds and bioinorganic models as well as synthesis of functionalized nanoparticles, their characterization as well as their application in mechanistic studies carry out bioorganic and bioinorganic research projects largely independently using a wide range of bioorganic and bioinorganic theories and are able to reflect upon the gained results 7 Prerequisites None 8 Integration in curriculum semester: 2;3 9 Module compatibility Advances in Bio-Organic and Bio-Inorganic Chemistry Master of Science Molecular Science 20202 Lab module within the Compulsory elective module "Advances in Bioorganic and Bioinorganic Chemistry" in M.Sc.
+4 Module coordinator Prof. Dr. Nicolai Burzlaff 5 Contents The students deepen their knowledge in special topics of bioorganic and bioinorganic chemistry and nanomedicine that are in the research focus of the involved research groups of the department depending on their own choice perform practical studies and small research projects regarding topics of the preparative, mechanistic or more biological bioorganic and bioinorganic chemistry and nanomedicine in an advanced level 6 Learning objectives and skills The students can characterise and evaluate bioinorganic models manage the preparation of bioorganic compounds and bioinorganic models as well as synthesis of functionalized nanoparticles, their characterization as well as their application in mechanistic studies carry out bioorganic and bioinorganic research projects largely independently using a wide range of bioorganic and bioinorganic theories and are able to reflect upon the gained results 7 Prerequisites None 8 Integration in curriculum semester: 2;3 9 Module compatibility Advances in Bio-Organic and Bio-Inorganic Chemistry Master of Science Molecular Science 20202 • Lab module within the Compulsory elective module "Advances in Bioorganic and Bioinorganic Chemistry" in M.Sc.
 Chemistry or M. Sc.
 Molecular Science (20 ECTS in total!)
 10 Method of examination Practical achievement Graded Lab Protocol of 30 - 50 pages (plus raw data documentation) 11 Grading procedure Practical achievement (100%) 12 Module frequency Every semester 13 Workload in clock hours Contact hours: 105 h Independent study: 45 h 14 Module duration 1 semester

-1 15 Teaching and examination language english 16 Bibliography
+15 Teaching and examination language english 16 Bibliography

 1 Module name 46515 Sensory Sciences Lab 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
 For further information on teaching units please contact the module managers.
-Please note: The module "Sensory Sciences Lab" is an interdisc module with a limited number of participants: only 1 from MSc Chemistry or MSc Molecular Science will admitted!
-Students from Molecular LIFE Science wi priority!
-The module "Sensory Sciences Lab" can be taken a the compulsory elective module "Advances in Bio-O Bio-Inorganic Chemistry" (20 ECTS in total, all mod be graded) or as an elective module (5 ECTS, ungreaded) 0 students be II be given as part of Organic and ules have to 3 Lecturers
+Please note: The module "Sensory Sciences Lab" is an interdisciplinary module with a limited number of participants: only 10 students from MSc Chemistry or MSc Molecular Science will be admitted!
+Students from Molecular LIFE Science will be given priority!
+The module "Sensory Sciences Lab" can be taken as part of the compulsory elective module "Advances in Bio-Organic and Bio-Inorganic Chemistry" (20 ECTS in total, all modules have to be graded) or as an elective module (5 ECTS, ungraded)!
+3 Lecturers •